SilverSwag/PERSONAL-BANK/README.md

 Download zip folder [here](https://github.com/SilverSwag/PERSONAL-BANK/archive/refs/heads/main.zip)

 ## Project Overview
-Persona Bank is a digital money platform designed to provide user with money who can then widhraw into there m-pesa account.
+Persona Bank is a digital money platform designed to provide user with money who can then widhraw into their m-pesa account.